Gennady Padalka: Spacewalks

-On 15 September 1998 Padalka performed the first spacewalk of his career during a stay aboard Mir along with Sergei Avdeyev.
+On 15 September 1998, Padalka performed the first spacewalk of his career during a stay aboard Mir along with Sergei Avdeyev.
 After donning spacesuits, the PKhO compartment of the Mir Core Module was depressurized and the spacewalkers entered the dead Spektr module at 20:00 GMT.
 The crew reconnected some cables for the solar panel steering mechanism and closed the hatch a half hour later.
 The PKhO was then repressurized after a spacewalk which lasted 30 minutes.

-On 10 November 1998 Padalka and Avdeyev again ventured out into space.
+On 10 November 1998, Padalka and Avdeyev again ventured out into space.
 The two made the EVA from the Kvant-2 airlock on Mir.
 The starting time of the spacewalk was at 19:24 GMT.
 The two spacewalking cosmonauts installed a meteoroid detector in for the upcoming Leonid shower, and hand-launched the Sputnik-41 amateur-radio mini-satellite.
-The space walk concluded at 01:18 GMT on 11 November, clocking a total time of 5 hours and 54 minutes.
+The spacewalk concluded at 01:18 GMT on 11 November, clocking a total time of 5 hours and 54 minutes.

 Padalka with his Orlan spacesuit in the Pirs Docking Compartment.

 Padalka's third spacewalk was performed on 24 June 2004 from the ISS's Pirs Docking Compartment.
 The spacewalk was cut short due to a spacesuit malfunction of his fellow spacewalking partner, NASA astronaut Michael Fincke.
-After Fincke egressed, within minutes flight controllers noticed a decrease in pressure in his primary oxygen tank.
-Although the spacewalk was planned for six hours, as a result of the problems it only lasted 14 minutes.
+After Fincke egressed within minutes, flight controllers noticed a decrease in pressure in his primary oxygen tank.
+Although the spacewalk was planned for six hours, as a result of the problems, it only lasted 14 minutes.

-On 30 June 2004 Padalka performed his fourth spacewalk along with astronaut Michael Fincke.
+On 30 June 2004, Padalka performed his fourth spacewalk along with astronaut Michael Fincke.
 The duo successfully repaired a faulty circuit breaker on the space station an hour ahead of schedule.
 During their repair job, the two spacewalkers replaced a failed device called a remote power control module (RPCM) that had cut off power to its gyroscope.
 The spacewalk lasted 5 hours and 40 minutes.

-On 3 August 2004 Gennady Padalka and Mike Fincke again left the space station to install communications gear and replace space exposure experiments on the outside of the Zvezda Service Module.
+On 3 August 2004, Gennady Padalka and Mike Fincke again left the space station to install communications gear and replace space exposure experiments on the outside of the Zvezda Service Module.
 The spacewalk was conducted from the Pirs Docking Compartment airlock and commenced when Padalka and Fincke opened the outer hatch of the airlock at 6:58 GMT.
-During the spacewalk the two spacewalkers removed six obsolete laser reflectors used for docking and replaced four of them with newer versions.
+During the spacewalk, the two spacewalkers removed six obsolete laser reflectors used for docking and replaced four of them with newer versions.
 The crew also installed two antennas to allow the Automated Transfer Vehicle (ATV) to communicate with the space station and removed a cable from a faulty television camera.
 The 4 hour 20 minute excursion out of the ISS marked Padalka's fifth career spacewalk.